geonetwork/core-doc-sources/eng/developer/source/xml_services/services_general.rst

 The set of allowed values is:

 - **site**: Returns general information about the site like its name, id, etc...

-- **categories**: Returns all site’s categories

-- **groups**: Returns all site’s groups visible to the requesting user.
-If the user does not authenticate himself, only the Intranet and the all groups are visible.

 - **users**: Depending upon the profile of the user making the call, information about users of the site will be returned.
 The rules are: